North Uist Campus

 - Graphic Design

-The NC Art and Design programme aims to provide students with a broad ranging experience in the visual arts; introducing a diverse range of skills, building on knowledge and understanding and encouraging critical awareness.
-A number of visiting artists are invited to deliver specialist workshops while the exhibitions programme at Taigh Chearsabhagh offers exciting first hand opportunities to engage with art first hand.
+The NC Art and Design programme aims to provide students with a broad range of experience in the visual arts; introducing a diverse range of skills, building on knowledge and understanding and encouraging critical awareness.
+A number of visiting artists are invited to deliver specialist workshops.

 How will I study my course?